cornellev/scan-matching/book/icp_descr/icp_trimmed.md

 \page trimmed_icp Trimmed ICP
+\par Usage
+You can construct a new instance of Trimmed ICP with `icp::ICP::from_method("trimmed")`, with an additional optional parameter for configuration.
+\par Description
 Trimmed ICP is identical to \ref vanilla_icp with the addition of an overlap rate parameter, which specifies the percentage of points between the two point sets that have correspondences.
 When the overlap rate is 1, the